 Adin is a tiny town located in the state of California.
 With a population of 205 people and just one neighborhood, Adin is the 835th largest community in California.
-Much of the housing stock in Adin was built prior to World War II, making it one of the older and more historic towns in the country.
+Adin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Adin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Adin are a mix of both white- and blue-collar jobs.
 Overall, Adin is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Adin who work in maintenance occupations (38.00%), food service (16.00%), and management occupations (14.00%).

-A relatively large number of people in Adin telecommute to their jobs.
-Overall, about 24.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 24.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Adin is that there is very little traffic.
 The average commute to work is 7.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.